divviup/hpke-dispatch/README.md

 ## Example feature usage:

-To depend on this crate from rust with all algorithms, `base-mode-open`, and `base-mode-seal`, use default features.
+To depend on this crate with all algorithms, `base-mode-open`, and `base-mode-seal`, use default features.

-To depend on this crate from rust with all algorithms and serde enabled, but without `base-mode-seal`: `default-features = false, features = ["algo-all", "base-mode-open", "serde"]`
+To depend on this crate with all algorithms and serde enabled, but without `base-mode-seal`: `default-features = false, features = ["algo-all", "base-mode-open", "serde"]`

-To build for wasm without `kem-x25519-hkdf-sha256` or `base-mode-open`: `wasm-pack build --no-default-features --features aead-all,kdf-all,kem-dh-p256-hkdf-sha256,base-mode-seal,cfg_eval`

-To build for wasm with all algorithms but without base-mode-open:
-`wasm-pack build --no-default-features --features algo-all,base-mode-seal`